zahidalidev/CS-Material/kubernetes.md

 # kubernetes
 - Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 - Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
+- Kubernetes is container orchestration system.
+Using Docker you can create container on any computer But if you want to create multiple containers on different computers on different servers, you could get into the troubles.
+Kubernetes allows you to create containers on different servers, either physical or virtual.

+## kubernetes take care of
+- Automatic deployment of the containerized applications across different servers.
+And those servers could be either bare metal or physical servers or virtual servers.
+Virtual server option is more common now a days, and almost no one uses bare metal servers.
+- Distribution of load acorss multiple servers, this allows you to use your resources efficiently and avoid under or over utilizaion of the resources.
+- Auto scaling of deployed application.
+- Monitoring and health check of the container.
+- Replacement of the failed containers.

 ## Why you need Kubernetes and what it can do
 - Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn't it be easier if this behavior was handled by a system?